alexiszbik/PdExternal-SignalExample/README.md

 # PdExternal-SignalExample
-An example for compile Pd signal objects
+An example for compiling Pd signal objects